osinenkop/regelum-control/docs/src/notebooks/simulator.md

 ### Instantiating CasADi Simulator

+Next, we'll instantiate a CasADi simulator, providing the kinematic point system and the initial conditions.

+!!! note

      A [`Simulator`](https://regelum.aidynamic.io/reference/simulator) in Regelum integrates the right-hand side of a system, providing iterative steps for the simulation.
      [CasADi](https://web.casadi.org/) is the primary backend for simulation.
      The simulator is an integral component that takes the model of the system's dynamics and approximates its behavior over time.

-Next, we'll instantiate a CasADi simulator, providing the kinematic point system and the initial conditions.

-Simulator

 ```python